-The vehicle tools are located under the floor panel in the luggage compartment.
+The vehicle onboard tools are located under the floor panel in the luggage compartment.

-- Lift luggage compartment floor panel. - Take the vehicle tools out of the vehicle.
+- Lift floor panel - Take the on-board tools out of the vehicle.

-The vehicle tool kit includes:
+The tool kit includes:

 - Jack

 - · Hook to remove integral trim and screw caps.

 - Box spanner for wheel bolts

-- · Towline anchorage
+- Towing ring

 - · Adapter for the anti-theft wheel bolts